schultjw/03_Queue_Lab/README.md

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?

+Implementing Queue by using circular-array based is very useful.

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

 class ArrayQueue :: public Queue {};